Table of contents:-

 - In most cases, companies that use market penetration pricing experience fewer risks when they start this strategy.

-A: Market penetration strategy is a strategy employed by businesses to gain a more significant share of the market than it currently has.
+Market penetration strategy is a strategy employed by businesses to gain a more significant share of the market than it currently has.
 You could do this through multiple paths such as better pricing, distribution, or research.

-A: A market penetration strategy is employed by a business to increase its consumer base in the market, expand to new locations or improve its products.
+A market penetration strategy is employed by a business to increase its consumer base in the market, expand to new locations or improve its products.
 A penetration pricing strategy may be a part of this market penetration strategy to attract new customers by offering them lower prices or discounts.